TIGERB/easy-php/README.md

 # TODO

-- The performance test and optimize
-- Use the lazy load thought to optimize the framework
-- Change Helper's method to the framework's function
 - Provide much friendly help for user
 - Module's config support module-defined mysql and nosql configuration
 - Support master-salve mysql configuration